janwilmake/cloudflare-sponsorware/README.md

 - ✅ Fix bug with id sent as number, not as string, fixing the payments

-### Finish Observability
+### Finish Observability (2025-03-14)

+- ✅ Finished login setup with new sponsorflare2 script
+- ✅ export old sponsorflare one more time
+- ✅ ensure sponsorship works. test with other account
+- ✅ ensure I go to sponsorflare2 everywhere to avoid missing emails
+- ✅ Also add it to Sponsorflare middleware such that I can visit the API over `/:id`
-- Add https://gist.github.com/Brayden/dfbf51e889323484b10c7f4a7e343eb1 to Sponsorflare DO.
+- ✅ Add https://gist.github.com/Brayden/dfbf51e889323484b10c7f4a7e343eb1 to Sponsorflare DO.
 For this, sponsorflare first needs to become a SQLite-enabled DO (✅)
-- Also add it to Sponsorflare middleware such that I can visit the API over `/sqlite/:name`
-- Also create a protected endpoint `/stats` as part of the middleware and ensure it also exposes the basePath for each db as part of the array..
-- Deploy for Sponsorflare itself
+- ✅ Deploy for Sponsorflare itself
-- Try adding it as SQL Server in https://app.outerbase.com (Starbase)
+- ✅ Try adding it as SQL Server in https://app.outerbase.com (Starbase)

 🎉 Goal: migrate sponsorflare to sqlite and see all data in it.
 Also have a simple DO middleware + sqlite middleware that can be added to any DO.

+### Create ratelimiter

+For uithub I need to ensure unauthenticated people are ratelimited, and authenticated people that didn't pay are still able to use the app, based on how much they spent.
+The ratelimiter allows for this type of new behavior.

+- ✅ Create a ratelimiter based on the IP that resets after X amount of requests.
+- Update README and deploy as v1.2
+- Install at uithub and ratelimit there with 25 per hour or 50 per hour, or 100 per hour, depending on auth status and $ spent.

-### Solve logging.
+### Improvement

+- Insert the 100 users I had back into the DOs again
-- Also track the "access_token" last use.
+- Also track the "access_token" last use for each access_token.
+- Ensure source of a user is the full domain, always.
+Seems not to be the case right now

+### Solve logging

 - `this.log` function that logs into a SQL table so I can track this via the dashboard.
 I can debug any DO now.
 - Solve `forgithub.activity` in the same way by connecting SQL_dashboard and using `this.log` instead of console.log only.

-🎉 Goal: have logging in forgithub activity so I know what's happening. try solve issue for merge!!!!
+🎉 Goal: have logging in forgithub activity so I know what's happening. try solve issue for merge!!

 ### Central Shadow DB